MostafaHosny/URL-shortening-service/README.md

 # URL shortening service :sunny:

-- Rails API mode service.
+- This service is a built using Rails in API mode.
+It's designed to provide quick and reliable URL shortening functionality, transforming lengthy URLs into shorter ones.

 ## Getting Started